-As of October 2017, there are 31 named funds within the Foundation; each created with a minimum starting balance of $10,000, and each with its own unique, donor-directed purpose.
+Endowment funds have been part of Confederation Centre’s financial portfolio since the first endowment fund was created in 1973 by Bayliss Lee as a memorial to his wife, artist Ann Dow Lee.
+As of 2022, there are 34 named funds within the Foundation, each created with a minimum starting balance of $10,000, and each with its own unique, donor-directed purpose.

 Areas of priority include:

-- Performing Arts: funds support the development of new Canadian theatrical works, classical music performance and education, orchestral integrity of Anne of Green Gables-The Musical™ (4 funds);
+Performing Arts: Funds support the development of new Canadian theatrical works, classical music performance and education, and the orchestral integrity of Anne of Green Gables-The Musical™ (4 funds);

-- Heritage Programming: funds underwrite the annual Symons Medal Lecture and essay contest (2 funds) and the Centre’s important heritage programming;
+Heritage Programming: Funds assist the annual Symons Medal Lecture and essay contest and the Centre’s important heritage programming (3 funds);

-- Youth Education: funds provide for training programs, scholarships, spaces and supplies, instructor fees, choral music resources and youth choir travel (8 funds);
+Youth Education: Funds provide for training programs, scholarships, spaces and supplies, instructor fees, choral music resources, and youth choir travel (9 funds);

-- General Operations: funds are disbursed to strengthen the areas of greatest need to meet current mandate priorities (9 funds).
+General Operations: Funds are disbursed to strengthen the areas of greatest need to meet current mandate priorities (10 funds).

-Endowment funds have been part of Confederation Centre’s funding formula since the first endowment fund was created by Bayliss Lee as a memorial to his artist wife, Ann Dow Lee, in 1973.
-The Foundation welcomes donations at all levels to any of its existing endowed funds, and also offers donors the opportunity to create a permanent legacy through a new named endowed fund, which can be tailored to support any specified area of interest.
+The Foundation welcomes donations at all levels to any of its existing endowed funds, and also offers donors the opportunity to create a permanent legacy through a new named endowed fund (with a minimum starting balance of $10,000), which can be tailored to support any specified area of interest.

 The Foundation has its own Board of Directors, separate from Confederation Centre of the Arts.
-The mandate of the Foundation Board is management and oversight of the endowment funds entrusted by generous donors.
-Directors conduct an annual review of all Foundation policies and are guided by a strategic five-year operational plan.
+The mandate of the Foundation Board is to manage and oversee the endowment funds entrusted by generous donors.
+Directors establish, and conduct regular reviews of all Foundation policies and are guided by a strategic five-year operational plan.

 – Lori Pendleton